Matt Damon is forever getting rescued in his movie plots.

 Damon is a highly personable actor, with some healthy liberal credentials he is happy to make public, and here his pleasant, open personality takes us through his astronaut’s travails in an entertaining fashion.
 He does not let us down, though the film is far too long to have us rooted to the spot every sequence.

 The visuals are what we expect from Ridley Scott – magnificent.
 I believe it was shot in Morocco, computerisation doing the rest.
 When it comes to dramas in outer space no one does it better that Scott.
-Nevertheless, he relies heavily on his screenwriters.

 He was one of a bevy of English commercial directors, successfully making television commercials back in the seventies, that got their big break from producer David Puttnam.
-But while all of them show that they are superb with visual effects and three-second edits, the stuff of a television advert, each is poor on directing actors.
+But while all of them show that they are superb with visual effects and three-second edits, the stuff of a television commercials, each is poor on directing actors.
 Scott is no different.

 Scott relies on past success attracting major movie stars who don’t need much directing, or won’t take much instruction.
 Russell Crowe is a regular Ridley partner.
 When it comes to brooding intensity Crowe is the whole store.
 What Scott is good at, besides the visuals, is working with robots and automatons, and that’s exactly what he had in the wonderful Blade Runner, and Alien.
 But give him characters with a back story and emotional baggage and he is the man lost in space.
 He is safe with Matt Damon.
 In Martian there are no depths to any of the other characters; they’re one-dimensional.
 The most they get to do is make a moral decision or a quip.
 Damon does all the acting, weeping, anger and elation.